garazaFRI/garaza-webpage/content/join.en.md

 Intrigue students with new technology you are developing?
 Donate or loan equipment, with which motivated students can use to achieve the impossible?

-For more information, please contact the head of the FRI Garage program: dr. Matjaž Pančur (matjaz.pancur@fri.uni-lj.si) or garaza@fri.uni-lj.si.
+For more information: head of the FRI Garage dr. Matjaž Pančur (matjaz.pancur@fri.uni-lj.si).